 What does a hygrometer measure

 what does a hygrometer and anemometer do in the weather?
-Barry's Response - Brittney: These things are special instruments for measuring weather: …
+Barry's Response - Brittney: Weather instruments like these: A thermometer measures …

 We the People